What is Force?

 A pull or push over an object is called force.

-Example: To open a drawer, one has to pull it; and to close the drawer one has to push it.
-Thus, in both the conditions a person applies force by pull or push.
+- To open a drawer, one has to pull it; and to close the drawer one has to push it.
+Thus, in both conditions, a person applies force by pull or push.

 To apply a force over an object interaction between object and source of force is necessary.

-The measure of the amount or strength of force is called the magnitude of force.
+- The measure of the amount of strength of the force is called the magnitude of force.
 Thus, strength or amount of force is expressed in terms of magnitude.

 When more than one force is applied in the same direction, the total force is the addition of magnitude of both the forces.

-Example: It is difficult to push a car by single person, but two or more persons can collectively push the same car easily.
-This is because when more than one person tries to push the car, magnitudes of forces applied by each of the person are summed up and applied over than car, and car is pushed easily because of greater magnitude of force.
+Example: It is difficult to push a car by a single person, but two or more persons can collectively push the same car easily.
+This is because when more than one person tries to push the car, magnitudes of forces applied by each of the people are summed up and applied over than car, and car is pushed easily because of the greater magnitude of force.